Anthony Henday Drive: North construction and completion

 As part of the reconstruction, several bridges constructed between 1965 and 1974 were demolished.
-They spanned Anthony Henday Drive at Yellowhead Trail, Baseline Road and Sherwood Park Freeway and were removed to make way for updated structures that would allow the freeway underneath to be widened to six lanes and further expanded to eight lanes or more in the future.
+These existing bridged spanned the Anthony Henday Drive corridor at Yellowhead Trail, Baseline Road and Sherwood Park Freeway and were removed to make way for updated structures that would allow the freeway underneath to be widened to six lanes and further expanded to eight lanes or more in the future.
 A bridge built in 1969 carrying Broadmoor Boulevard over Yellowhead Trail was also demolished because it was not at the required elevation for the new interchange configuration.
 Yellowhead Trail from the North Saskatchewan River to Clover Bar Road was significantly improved and widened, as was Sherwood Park Freeway from 17 Street to Ordze Road/Crescent in Sherwood Park.

 Overall, the project included the construction of nine interchanges, two road flyovers, eight rail flyovers, and twin bridges over the North Saskatchewan River for a total of 47 bridge structures, and the demolition of 13 existing bridges.
 An extensive environmental assessment was also completed which identified the need for a wildlife crossing at the river, which was constructed.
 Noise analysis based on projected traffic volumes was also completed.
 The complex interchange at Yellowhead Trail includes several braided ramps, connections to adjacent roads, and is bisected by a railway line.
 On October 1, 2016, the northeast leg of the freeway was officially opened to traffic.

 Major construction on Sherwood Park Freeway and Yellowhead Trail was also largely complete including all new lanes and ramps.
 Only minor aesthetic work remained such as landscaping, completion of mechanically stabilized earth walls, and painting of wing walls, piers, and abutments.